rnjv/shroompred/README.md

 # Activate your virtual environment

-Based on the above location, activate virtual environment
+Activate virtual environment (working directory is shroompred, make sure you have cd into it as instructed above)

 source shroompred_app/bin/activate (on Linux)